 Victoria State Emergency Service (VICSES) volunteers and Lions Club members operate sites around Victoria on holiday weekends and peak traffic days offering motorists a safe place to stop and refresh.

-VICSES volunteers will offer free coffee, tea and snacks at roadside locations over the Easter break to encourage drivers to stop, rest and refresh, in an effort to ensure they can arrive safely at their destination.
+VICSES volunteers will offer free coffee, tea and snacks at roadside locations to encourage drivers to stop, rest and refresh, in an effort to ensure they can arrive safely at their destination.

 We would much rather serve you a cup of tea, than cut you out of a car.

 Driver reviver sites will be operating at various sites at different times throughout peak holiday periods when COVID-19 restrictions allow.
 All sites are in line with current COVIDSafe requirements, and are fully equipped to support commuters to ensure that you arrive alive at your destination.
 Details of these sites will be updated here when confirmed.

 The TAC (Transport Accident Commission) will be operating several Pause Stop sites across Victoria this summer, encouraging drivers to pull over, recharge and get to their destination safely.